carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 tok_ingen = output.last_hidden_state[0][5].detach().numpy()

 tok_groningen = np.mean([tok_G, tok_ron, tok_ingen], axis=0)
-tok_groningen.shape
+print(tok_groningen.shape)
+print(tok_groningen[:10])
 ```
 We use the functions `detach().numpy()` to bring the values from the Pytorch execution environment (for example a GPU) into the main python thread and treat it as a numpy vector for convenvience.
-Then, since we are dealing with three numpy vectors we can average the three of them and end op with a single `enchanting` vector of 768-dimensions representing the average of `'en', '##chan', '##ting'`.
+Then, since we are dealing with three numpy vectors we can average the three of them and end op with a single `Groningen` vector of 768-dimensions representing the average of `'G', '##ron', '##ingen'`.

 :::

-### Polysemy in BERT
+### Analyzing polysemy with BERT
 We can encode two sentences containing the word *note* to see how BERT actually handles polysemy (*note* means something very different in each sentence) thanks to the representation of each word now being contextualized instead of isolated as was the case with word2vec.